Motor launch (naval): World War I service

-Although small by naval standards, it was larger than the preceding steam or diesel-engined harbour launches of 56ft and coastal motor boats of 40 and 55 ft length.
+Although small by naval standards, it was larger than the preceding steam or diesel-engined harbour launches of 56 ft and coastal motor boats of 40 and 55 ft length.
 The first motor launches entered service in the First World War.
 These were five hundred and eighty 80 ft vessels built by the US Elco company for the Admiralty, receiving the numbers ML-1 to ML-580.
 They served with the Royal Navy between 1916 and the end of the war, defending the British coast from German submarines.
 Some of the earliest examples, including ML 1, also served in the Persian Gulf from June 1916.
 After the Armistice of 11 November 1918 a flotilla of 12 Royal Navy motor launches travelled down the Rhine performing duty as the Rhine Patrol Flotilla.
 The only known surviving example of a World War I era motor launch is ML-286, which now lies in a poor condition on the banks of the River Thames.